- Explore own assumptions about working with families of children with special needs.

 - Be patient.
-Dealing with a child with special needs may be challenging at times, and family members need time to navigate this experience at their own pace.
+Dealing with a child with a disability may be challenging at times, and family members need time to navigate this experience at their own pace.

-- Avoid making judgments for families and their children.
+- Avoid making judgments of families and their children.

 - Consider difficult times as opportunities to build trust between yourself and families.

-- Question your assumptions about working with families of children with special needs and urge other professionals you know to do the same.
+- Question your assumptions about working with families of children with disabilities or special needs and urge other professionals you know to do the same.

 - Talk with your trainer, supervisor, or coach when in doubt about any aspect of your work with families.

-Use the resources in this section to learn more about supporting families of children with special needs in your care.
+Use the resources listed in Useful Resources for Families and Professionals to learn more about supporting families of children with special needs or disabilities.
 You may also want to share some of these resources with families.
-Use the handout, Useful Resources for Families and Professionals to learn more about ways to support families of children with special needs.
 Think about how the information in The Emotional Experience of Families of Children with Disabilities will impact how you view families and respond to their decisions and behavior.